-Before the digital age, the hiring process was complex, and it took a lot of time and money to winnow hundreds of applicants to a small handful of carefully-selected candidates.
-And, even with multiple interviews and candidate screenings, it wasn’t uncommon for the hire to fall short, resulting in both time and money wasted.
+In the past, even with multiple interviews and candidate screenings, it wasn’t uncommon for a new hires to fall short, resulting in both time and money wasted.

 But even with the most advanced recruiting software, HR professionals have the final say.
 In the foreseeable future, finding the perfect candidate for the job will depend on a recruiter’s ability to intelligently automate the hiring process.

 Today, companies can securely store data in the cloud.
-Cloud computing allows HR professionals to easily search, access, and organize personnel data and other important electronic files.
+Cloud computing allows HR professionals to conveniently search, access, and organise personnel data and other important electronic files.
 Thanks to cloud technologies, HR departments don’t need expensive storage rooms and file cabinets to keep everything in order.